Medical expert of the article

 - Excision of the zone of atypical transformation of epithelial cells – knife conization.

-- Removal of the cervix is an amputation.
+- Removal of the cervix - amputation.

-More details about the methods of operative treatment CIN:
+More about surgical treatment methods for CIN:

-- infectious diseases in acute stage.
+- infectious diseases in the acute stage.

-- Acute inflammatory process in the vagina.
+- acute inflammatory process in the vagina.

 - chronic endometriosis.

-- The tumor process in the ovaries.
+- tumor process in the ovaries.

 - pregnancy.

-- the start of menstruation.
+- start of menstruation.

 - Diathermocoagulation is one of the most common methods of surgical treatment of cervical dysplasia.
-In fact, this method of cauterization with the help of two versions of electrodes - large and small (in the form of a loop).
-The current is supplied point-wise and in low voltage, which allows a fairly accurate procedure.
-Nuance of the technique - there is no possibility to regulate the depth of cauterization, but with complex detailed diagnosis this problem is surmountable.
-Complications - scars, necrotic tissue, possible development of endometriosis.
-According to statistics, about 12% of patients can fall into the category of those who suffer from such consequences.
+In essence, this is a method of cauterization using two types of electrodes - large and small (in the form of a loop).
+The current is supplied pointwise and at low voltage, which allows for a fairly targeted procedure.
+The nuance of the technique is that there is no way to regulate the depth of cauterization, but with comprehensive detailed diagnostics, this task can be overcome.
+Complications - scars, tissue necrosis, possible development of endometriosis.
+According to statistics, about 12% of patients may fall into the category of those who suffer from such consequences.

 - risk of pain after the procedure.